MicrosoftDocs/microsoft-salescopilot-docs/articles/meeting-prep.md

     :::image type="content" source="media/meeting-prep-card-insights.png" alt-text="Screenshot showing strategic insights in meeting preparation card":::

 > [!TIP]
-> You can regenerate the meeting preparation card by entering the `Meeting prep card` prompt in the Copilot for Sales chat.
+> You can regenerate the meeting preparation card by entering the `Meeting prep card` prompt in the personal chat with the **Copilot for Sales** bot or in the **Chat** tab of the Copilot for Sales personal app in Teams.
 You are prompted to select the meeting for which you want to regenerate the card.

 ## How does the card work?